 A comprehensive description of risk management is presented in the section “Risk Management of VP Bank Group” (➔ page 119 ff.).

 VP Bank promotes customer proximity and trust through voluntary commitments to ethical principles in its business practices and creates a solid foundation for operating principles.

-VP Bank also has rules covering key topics such as banking secrecy, data protection, conflicts of interest, insider information and data integrity as well as such areas as equal opportunity and social media.
+VP Bank also has rules covering key topics such as banking secrecy, data protection, conflicts of interest, insider information and data integrity as well as areas such as equal opportunity and social media.
 The respective provisions are communicated to all employees through continuous training initiatives.

 Conflicts of interest and anti-corruption measures

-Conflicts of interest may arise between the bank and clients, between individual clients, between the bank, its governance bodies, employees and clients and within VP Bank Group or between VP Bank subsidiaries and other financial services companies.
+Conflicts of interest may arise between the Bank and clients, between individual clients, between the Bank, its governance bodies, employees and clients and within VP Bank Group or between VP Bank subsidiaries and other financial services companies.
 Such conflicts may involve traditional banking transactions as well as other business opportunities or purposes.